lorenzo-massa/SmartTourism-Image-Recognition-Android/models/src/main/assets/guides/National Garden/English/guide.md

 37.97294540597742 23.738615067260707
-Nature and surroundings, Parks and monuments, Natural scenery green, accessibility, nature, sustainability, outdoor space, open-air -->
+Nature and surroundings, Parks and monuments, Natural scenery green, accessibility, nature, sustainability, outdoor space, open-air A green oasis in the heart of Athens!
+-->

 <h1 align="center">The National Garden</h1>